flyteorg/flyte/docs/introduction/flyte_fundamentals/extending_flyte.md

 {ref}`first-party integrations <integrations>` may not fulfill your needs.
 In this case, you'll need to create your own.

-The easiest way to do with is with the {py:mod}`dataclasses` module, which let you compose several Flyte-supported types into a single object.
+The easiest way to do this is with the {py:mod}`dataclasses` module, which lets you compose several Flyte-supported types into a single object.
 For example, suppose you want to support a coordinates data type with arbitrary
 metadata: